 The Hancock County Auditor maintains undistributed permissive tax received.
-The balance of this account at December 31, 2018 was \$47,151.
+The balance of this account at December 31, 2019 was \$61,781.
 This account is presented on the financial statements as "cash and cash equivalents with fiscal agent".
-The City has segregated bank accounts for Municipal Court monies and various accounts for credit card payments held separate from the City's central bank account.
-These interest bearing depository accounts are presented on the combined balance sheet as "cash in segregated accounts" since they are not required to be deposited into the City treasury.

 H. Inventories of Materials and Supplies